IELTS Speaking Samples and Answers

 Q. How many languages can you speak?
 [Why/Why not?]

-Q. How useful will English be to you in your future?
+Q. How useful will English be to you in the future?
 [Why/Why not?]

-Answer: Well, since "English" arguably is the most widely spoken language around the world, there is no doubt that this language is going to be very useful for my future, especially in regards with finding a better career opportunity and communication.
-Moreover, I have a plan to travel to as many countries as possible in the future, and then English would be the language to communicate with others.
+Answer: Well, since "English" arguably is the most widely spoken language around the world, there is no doubt that this language is going to be very useful for my future, especially in regards to finding a better career opportunity and communication.
+Moreover, I wish to travel to as many countries as possible in the future, and I believe English will be the language to communicate with others.
 Finally, it will help me read many books that I wish to read in the future.

 Q. What do you remember about learning languages at school?
 [Why/Why not?]